Catholic Schoolhouse Tour 2 Week 3

 - When you teach about Abraham’s sacrifice of Issac, try this demonstration with your students.
 Before introducing the topic, ask them to each retrieve their most prized possession– whether it’s a doll, stuffed animal, cool toy etc, and bring it to you.
 Ask them if they trust you, and know that you have their best interests in mind all the time because you love them.
 Then pull out a box and let them know that you will be donating these to the local shelter/children’s home.
 See how they respond.
 After the protesting dies down, let them know that you already bought/prepared a different donation on their behalf, and that they may keep their prized possession.
 Read or tell them the story about Abraham taking Issac to be sacrificed.
 How did Abraham respond to God’s request?
 How did your students respond?
 Can they imagine Abraham felt?
 Abraham was asked to give up his son, how much more of a sacrifice would that be than a doll or a toy?
 If the discussion is going well, go ahead and connect this story to God the Father actually giving up Jesus to die for us.
 THAT is how much he loves us.

-- This week the tour guide introduces Chinese History with the Shang Dynasty.
+- This week the Catholic Schoolhouse Tour 2 Tour Guide introduces Chinese History with the Shang Dynasty.
 You can use this week to introduce them to some Chinese culture and landmarks, like the Great Wall of China.
 Here’s a beautiful panorama of the Great Wall, and you can control which way you look using your mouse.
 This short youtube video (2 1/2 minutes long) shows some facts about the Great Wall along with some nice pictures.

 - Make some Chinese Lanterns this week!
 Have each student make one, or make a few of them and write the different dynasty names on them.
 Ellen McHenry has a great pattern for making a paper Lantern.
 Or you can make an easy one, by simply folding a piece of construction paper in half, making some slits with scissors (don’t cut all the way through), unfold and roll into a cylinder.
 Decorate the top and bottom with the memory work or Chinese art.
 Add a loop at the top for hanging.